 9. Do not fantasize

-To truly let go of the person you love, stop fantasizing about your ex coming back to you.
-Stop thinking about what could have been if you had done something differently or what could be if you get back together.
-Do a reality check, admit that whatever happened has happened for good, and look forward to the future.
-Indulging in fantasies will only stop you from moving on.
+To truly let go of the person you love, overcome the phase of fantasizing about your ex coming back to you.
+It does not help thinking about what could have been if you had done something differently or what could be if you get back together.
+Do a reality check, admit that whatever happened has happened as a reality, and look forward to the future.
+Indulging in fantasies will only prevent you from moving on.

 10. Reach out to someone you trust